A Taste of the Pickin

-Mississippi native, Alan Sibley began his career in music playing mandolin with the Legendary First Family of Bluegrass Gospel “The Sullivan Family” in 2001 at the age of fifteen.
-During the first four years of his musical career Sibley toured almost continuously and played Bluegrass Gospel music in thirty states.
-After leaving “The Sullivan Family” Sibley worked with two of the Deep South’s more prominent bluegrass bands, “The Larry Wallace Band” and “Jerry & Tammy Sullivan”.
+Alan began his career in Bluegrass music playing mandolin with the Legendary First Family of Bluegrass Gospel “The Sullivan Family” in 2001 at the young age of fifteen.
+During the first four years of his musical career, Alan toured almost continuously and played Bluegrass Gospel music in thirty states.
+After leaving “The Sullivan Family” Alan worked with two of the Deep South’s more prominent bluegrass bands, “The Larry Wallace Band” and “Jerry & Tammy Sullivan”.

 After seven years of being a sideman in other groups, Alan decided to form his own band.
 With musical roots deep in Bluegrass and Gospel music, Alan Sibley & The Magnolia Ramblers have performed at music festivals, concerts, and churches across the United States since 2008.

 Alan has won multiple awards in his home state of Mississippi from the Magnolia State Bluegrass Association.
 He is a four-time recipient of the Male Vocalist of the Year Award and an eight-time recipient of the Mandolin Player of the Year Award.
 His band was also voted MSBA Band of the Year in 2014, 2016 and 2017.

 Alan Sibley & The Magnolia Ramblers were first featured on the RFD-TV network as guests on the Cumberland Highlander’s Show.